iCliniq Logo

 Welcome to icliniq.com.

-2. Whatever brand you are using, make sure you dilute to adequate consistency as recommended by the manufacturers.
+2. Whatever brand you are using, make sure you dilute to an adequate consistency as recommended by the manufacturers.
 Do not make the food too thick or too liquid.
 Allow plenty of time for your baby to eat at her own pace.

 4. You can gradually introduce mashed fruits and vegetables.
 Start with a single fruit or vegetable, one at a time.
-You can give mashed banana for a week and then start mashed potato.
+You can give mashed banana for a week and then start mashed potatoes.
 Like this, you can try different soft foods.
 Avoid hard foods until your baby is able to swallow better.
-Do not add extra sugar or salt to baby's food at this age.
+Do not add extra sugar or salt to the baby's food at this age.

 Overall, there are different weaning choices and there is no right or wrong way.
 As long as your baby eats adequate amounts of varied foods and gets all the nutrients they need, it is fine.